RichardLi88/Notes/FIT3159/Applied/Applied 1.md

 Importance:
 - This projection is important as it enables long-term planning for research and development.
 - Provides a standard to innovate continuous growth
+- enables businesses to make strategic investments
+	- e.g. knows that the number of transistors will grow exponentially on an integrated circuit and will conserve money to always upgrade every few years.
 #### Question 2:
 Multi-core processing is a term to describe using multiple cores which can execute instructions independently and concurrently.